Urania Mella Serrano

 Urania Mella (1899–1945) & Humberto Solleiro (1896–1936).

 Urania Mella Serrano, (Vigo, 1899 - Lugo, 1945) was a Galician politician, and forerunner of the women's associationism.
 Her father was the anarchist intellectual Ricardo Mella Cea, and her mother, Esperanza Serrano, was the daughter of Juan Serrano Oteiza, a well-known anarchist from Madrid and founder of the magazine Revista Social.
 Urania was president of the viguese branch of the Union of Antifascist Women.

+Urania married Humberto Solleiro, with whom she had four children.
+Following the Spanish coup of July 1936, they both fled but were arrested in Redondela and were both sentenced to death.
+Urania's sentence was commuted to imprisonment for twelve years of which she served nine before being released.
+She returned to Galicia where she died from a brain tumour a month later.